-Learn How to Get Started In Penny Stocks
+How to Get Started in Penny Stocks

 What Are Penny Stocks?

-You have probably heard a few things about scams and frauds in penny stocks.
-The thinly traded nature of most of the penny stock companies, plus their tiny size in some cases, affords dishonest players the opportunity to try to make money for themselves by attempting to manipulate the prices of the penny-stock company's shares.
+People who have been burned by scams and those who were fooled into purchasing low-quality companies rightly have bad things to say about penny stocks.
+The thinly traded nature of most penny stock companies, plus their tiny size in some cases, affords dishonest players the opportunity to try to profit by manipulating stock prices.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.